Using Billing Rate Cards

 For more information, see Creating Custom Entry and Transaction Forms and Configuring Fields or Screens.

-After you have created a billing rate card, you can add an effective date to change and apply new rates without creating a new rate card.
+After you've created a billing rate card, you can add an effective date to change and apply new rates without creating a new rate card.
 For example, you have a contract to complete the first 30 days of labor on a project at a special discounted rate.
 You can create a billing rate card for your customer that begins at the negotiated special rate and changes to the regular rate on a specified date.

 To create a new version of a billing rate card: